| GENERAL INFO (Jump to Diary)|

 the way out.

 I reach Sentier de la Foret des Sables Blancs; White Sand Forest Trail.
 Well, it use to be, but it have not been maintained for quite some years.
-Here are a few interesting plants, one an epiphyte I can't place.
+Here are a few interesting plants, one is an epiphyte I can't place.
 I find the first huge millipede, which I had expected to see many of in Southern America.
 I manages to find my way back to my car; BabyBlue, and head on.

 reach the mainroad from Cayenne, and head homewards.
 I stop a few times,